cromulent-testing/blog/_posts/2011-06-21-what-we-do-in-the-case-of-an-automation-backlog.markdown

 - TDD
 published: yes
 ---
-The behaviour people have when they are behind is often more damaging then the act being behind.
+The behaviour people have when they are behind is often more damaging then being behind.
 We're going to focus on a couple of ways we can climb out of this hole.

 Firstly, get the team to help us catch up!